-Attendees will have non-hosted parking at Gate 3/Parking Structure X on the USC University Park Campus.
+Attendees will have non-hosted parking at USC's Gate 3 / McCarthy Way Parking Structure on the USC University Park Campus.
+The address is 620 W. McCarthy Way, Los Angeles, CA 90007.
 The current charge is $12/day.

 Directions to USC and the parking garage:

 From downtown Los Angeles, take the 110 Freeway South.
 Exit at Exposition Blvd.
 Turn right on Exposition, and then right on Figueroa.
 (If you are traveling northbound on the 110 Freeway, exit at Exposition and then turn left on Exposition and right on Figueroa).
 You will see the campus on the left side of the street.
-Within half a block you will see a street on the left called USC McCarthy Way and a sign for Parking Structure X and Entrance 3.
+Within half a block you will see a street on the left called USC McCarthy Way and a sign for Gate 3.
 Turn into that driveway (it will be labeled USC McCarthy Way) and stop at the kiosk.

 • • •